 To change into a new career, you will most likely need to update your skills and knowledge.
-Gaining a qualification before you enter into your second career will provide you with the necessary training, education and direction that is required in order to begin your journey in your new career.
+Gaining a qualification before you enter your second career will provide you with the necessary training, education and direction that is required in order to begin your new career journey.

 Scope out the job market and see which positions are available in your future industry.
-Look at job advertisements on SEEK or LinkedIn, and notice what skills and qualifications they list.
+Look at job advertisements and notice what skills and qualifications they list.
 This will give you an idea of what training or qualification you will need to break into this new industry.